 Make a financial donation.
 Monetary gifts give us the flexibility and agility to respond appropriately, day by day, as the situation evolves.
 If you are able to give, monetary donations go a long way.Donate Now

 Donate non-perishable food items.
-We are in serious need of pasta, tomato sauce, diced tomatoes, vegetable oil, toilet paper and fruit juice.
+We also are in serious need of canned beans (kidney, pinto, chili), sugar, mayonnaise, BBQ sauce, toilet paper and toothpaste.
 Please consider donating these nonperishable food items.
 Click here for more information on where to drop off donations.

 Volunteer.
 If you are healthy please consider volunteering.
 As we move to more pre-packing of items for clients, the labor needs increase.

 If we have willing volunteers, we will be able to provide meals to children once schools close.
 We do have a plan in place to use our Mobile Lunchbox Model to distribute meals 5 days a week in multiple low-income communities.
 We will need volunteers to go out in teams of two five days a week.
 Click here and check “Mobile Pantry Driver” as your area of interest.
 We will contact you with more information.